Links on Android Authority may earn us a commission. Learn more.

 The iTap Magnetic 2 is another solid dashboard option, though it’s not as flexible as Aukey’s mount.
 It’s easy to mount to your dashboard, and you can rotate the mount to the left or right if your passenger needs to fulfill their DJ duties.
 Unfortunately, you can’t move the mount up or down, but the magnet allows you to swap between portrait and landscape orientations.

 You’ll also find that the iTap Magnetic 2 tends to block your vision a bit.
-It may not be an issue depending on your car, but you’ll want to double-check before you buy.
+Depending on your car, it may not be an issue, but you’ll want to double-check before you buy.
 The iTap Magnetic 2 is one of our more expensive picks, but the construction quality does not seem to match up.
 Edgar found that the materials and overall build felt cheap, and there’s always the drawback of attaching a plate to your phone.

 - Surprisingly strong magnet